lokesh-bansiya/WebTaskit/README.md

  - Functionality to manage individus tasks data by using crud operations
  - Filter functinality in tasks.
  - Show casing of different users at admin side and user side with different action scenario
- - Created mock api to manage the whole data
+ - Created mock api to manage the data for tasks, calendar events and taglist.

 </br>